djmattyg007/httpclip/README.txt

 Post a text/plain request body to set the contents of the clipboard.

 This repository is MIT licensed.
-I own the copyright to all code except the fetch polyfill.